FortiGate

 Solution

-Any traffic received on FortiGate is accelerated with the current Network Processors (NP7, NP6, NP6XLite, and NP6Lite).
+Any traffic received on FortiGate is accelerated with the current Network Processors (NP7, NP7Lite, NP6, NP6XLite, and NP6Lite).

-When this is enabled the performance increases by offloading that packet.
+When this is enabled, the performance increases by offloading that packet.

 Any FortiGate interface, including physical interfaces, VLAN interfaces, and aggregate interfaces, can have sFlow agents attached to it.

 The issue with sFlow is that it disables hardware acceleration for traffic on the interfaces it was enabled on FortiGates with Network Processor (NP) acceleration chips.
-And then all the traffic is processed by CPU and not by NP, in turn lowering the overall network performance.
+And then all the traffic is processed by the CPU and not by NP, in turn lowering the overall network performance.

 sflow-disables-hardware-acceleration.jpeg

-So, to improve the network performance, and to still use the functionality of the sFlow use Netflow.
+So, to improve the network performance, and to still use the functionality of the sFlow, use Netflow.

 Related articles: